MudroadWhite/New-Principia/notes/tactics.md

 Some of the examples showing how they can be simplified, are provided through chapter 9 & 10.

 ## How to use a `=` proposition(rewrite)
 Aka. the root of all evils.
 A clear way how `=` proposition interacts with other types of proposition is not clearly defined.
-By default, the best way to apply these propositions in Rocq is through `rewrite`.
+On elementary propositions, Rocq's default preference `rewrite` works perfectly.
 - `rewrite ->` on `=` is allowed
 - `rewrite <-` on `=` is allowed
 - Same as above, providing the parameter list is optional

-But when things become complicated, more problems will come to surface. `rewrite` only works on *elementary propositions*, and a `forall x` is enough to bring it down - it cannot identify the variable `x`. `setoid_rewrite` is a enhanced version of `rewrite` that can penetrate through `forall`s and `exist`s, with the only drawback that it works on `<->` relations.
+But when things become complicated, more problems will come to surface. a `forall x` is enough to bring `rewrite` down - it cannot identify the variable `x`. `setoid_rewrite` is a enhanced version of `rewrite` that can penetrate through `forall`s and `exist`s, with the only drawback that it works on `<->` relations.
 For this, we made the following rule:
 - `=` propositions can be turned into `<->` propositions using `eq_to_equiv`
 - `setoid_rewrite ->` on `<->` is allowed
 - `setoid_rewrite <-` on `<->` is allowed